They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 - Work permit

-The official may ask for an address (doesn’t have to be a permanent one) as well as some security questions.
+The official may ask for an address (doesn’t have to be a permanent one, no proof is required) as well as some security questions.

 You should receive a paper confirmation of your SIN immediately.
 They no longer send cards or any documentation by mail.